-b.
-Loss or gain

-c.
-Profit or loss

-d.
-None of these

-36. Standard costing provide complete

-a.
-Systematic approach b.
-Infrastructure

-c.
+34. Idle time variance represents the cost of wastage of time a.
+Income or expenses b.
+Loss or gain c.
+Profit or loss d.
+None of these 36.
+Standard costing provide complete Systematic approach b.
+Infrastructure a. c.
 Both a and b d.
-None of these

-37. Standard costing is based on

-a.
-Budgets b.
-Costing

-c.
-Accounting information d.
-None of these

-38. Standard costing does not focus on
+None of these 37.
+Standard costing is based on b.
+Costing a.
+Budgets Accounting information d.
+None of these c.
+38. Standard costing does not focus on b.
+Accounting information a.
+Budgeting c.

-a.
-Budgeting b.
-Accounting informat or

-c.
 Revenue d.
-Tax

-39. Standard costing can be used for

-a.
-Long time b.
-Short time

-c.
-Middle time d.
-None of these

-40. The basic objective of standard costing is
+Tax 39.
+Standard costing can be used for Long time b.
+Short time a. d.
+None of these c.
+Middle time 40.
+The basic objective of standard costing is a.

-a.
 Cost control b.
-Profit

-c.
-Payment d.
-None of these

-41. Valuation of stock becomes a simple process by valuin ng

-them at Ū

-a. standard costing b. budgeting

-c. variance costing d. all the above

-42. standard costing can be classified in to

-a. one b. two

-c. three d. seven

-43. setting standard may also called

-a. developing standards b. variance

-c. costing method d. none of these

-44. the two major aspects for which standard are develope d

-relating o labour are

-a. budget and production

-b. labour time and labour rate

-d. none of these Department of Commerce
+Profit d.
+None of these c.
+Payment 41.
+Valuation of stock becomes a simple process by valuing them at standard costing b. budgeting a variance costing d. all the above c.
+42. standard costing can be classified in to b. two a. one c. three d. seven 43. setting standard may also called a. developing standards b. variance costing method c. d. none of these 44. the two major aspects for which standard are developed relating o labour are a. budget and production b. labour time and labour rate c. standard costing and variance costing d. none of these Department of Commerce